 If you can’t find anything to suit you on the menu, don’t panic!
 Remember that the menu is just a guide.
 Your options aren’t limited to the mains on the list.
-You could build your meal from two sides, or ask for a starter in the main course sized portion.
+You could build your meal from two entrees or appetizers, or ask for a starter in a main course sized portion.
 Seek out healthy ingredients and go from there.

-Consider asking for sauces or salad dressings to come on the side.
-These are often riddled with salt and sugar and added to food rather liberally.
-Having it on the side means you could have some to taste but don’t need to consume it all.
+You could also consider asking for creamy sauces or salad dressings to come on the side.
+These are often high in salt and sugar and added to food in excessive quantities.
+Having it on the side means you can add some to taste but don’t need to consume it all.
 Alternatively, you could request olive oil or balsamic vinegar on the side in place of a salad dressing or sauce.

 Drinking water before and during the meal will not only quench your thirst, but it’ll stop you mistaking it for hunger.
 This, in turn, will help you stick to your healthy choices.
 Pausing your meal to sip water will also prevent you from eating too quickly and allow you to enjoy the taste and textures of your food thoroughly.

 For many people, the temptation to have a soft drink with their meal is irresistible.
 However, sugar-sweetened beverages can turn a healthy, enjoyable meal into a real indulgence.
 Illustrating this, 1 pint of original coca-cola contains roughly 60g of sugar – the equivalent to about 14 teaspoons of sugar!

 Sugar can have many adverse effects on our health and sugar-sweetened drinks are very easy to over-consume.

 If you do want to have a soft drink, opt for a low calorie version.
 Be mindful that these too should only be enjoyed occasionally as there’s some evidence to suggest that artificial sweeteners can increase sugar cravings and lead to weight gain.